John Vorster: State President and retirement

 Vorster resigned as prime minister in 1978, after twelve years in office.
 He was succeeded by P. W. Botha, a hardliner who nevertheless began the first reforms to moderate the apartheid system.
 Following his resignation as prime minister, Vorster was elected to the largely honorary position of State President.
 His tenure in his new office, however, was short-lived.
 In what came to be known as the Muldergate Scandal so named after Dr Connie Mulder, the Cabinet minister at its centre, Vorster was implicated in the use of a secret slush fund to establish The Citizen, the only major English-language newspaper that was favourable to the National Party.
 A commission of inquiry concluded in mid-1979 that Vorster "knew everything" about the corruption and had tolerated it.
 He resigned from the state presidency in disgrace.
 In 1982, John Vorster supported the Conservative Party of Andries Treurnicht at its founding congress.
-He died in 1983, aged 67 years.
+He died in September 1983, aged 67 years, from complications of a lung infection and emphysema, which resulted in a fatal blood clot in his lung.